-Rapid growth creates its challenges.
-It forces companies to scale along every part of the value chain, and marketing is no exception.
-HARMAN International found their marketing communications tools and processes became a hindrance to delivering products to market, so they invested in a product information management (PIM) system and then a digital asset management (DAM) system.
+However, this kind of rapid growth also brings with it some challenges.
+It demands that companies scale along every part of the value chain, and marketing is no exception.
+Widen customer HARMAN International, a global consumer electronics company, found their marketing communications tools and processes became a hindrance to delivering products to market, so they invested in a product information management (PIM) system and then a digital asset management (DAM) system.

 PIM and DAM integration

 The PIM system is the source of truth for product information, like product attributes and marketing copy.
-The DAM system is the source of truth for digital assets, like product photographs, owners manuals, and quick start guides, and feeds those to the PIM system.
+The DAM system is the source of truth for digital assets, like product photographs, owners manuals, and quick start guides.
+By connecting the two, the DAM system feeds those assets to the PIM system.

-For HARMAN, the link between the two systems is an integration that uses the unique product ID to automatically sync product assets from the DAM to the PIM to the public websites, e-commerce sites, and e-tailers.
+For HARMAN, the link between the two systems is an integration that uses the unique product ID to automatically sync product assets from the DAM site to the PIM platform, as well as to the public websites, e-commerce sites, and e-tailers.

 “Our integration has been really very successful,” says Arthur Werner, Director Global E-commerce & Operations at HARMAN International.
 Once the product ID is applied to the asset in the DAM system, it’s in the PIM system within four hours, and after that, available within the staging website.
 “It allows us to save a lot of time because it doesn’t depend on people having to do this task.”